Othman Moqbel

-Othman Moqbel is a British-Palestinian non-profit executive.
+Othman Moqbel (born July 1968) is a British-Palestinian non-profit executive.
 He is currently CEO of Action For Humanity, the parent charity of Syria Relief, the largest Syria-focused NGO in the UK.
 He was formerly a trustee of AVECO, Charity Futures. and was CEO of Human Appeal from 2010 to 2017.

 In 2017, Othman Moqbel was nominated for the BOND Humanitarian Award.

 Education and early career

 Moqbel earned his BA and MA in Islamic Studies from the University of Jordan (Amman) and holds a diploma in Muslim Chaplaincy from the Markfield Institute of Higher Education (Leicester).
 He previously served as a Muslim faith adviser to the University of Nottingham.

 He previously worked with Human Appeal and as a project manager for another charity, Muslim Hands.
 He has also served as president of the Federation of Student Islamic Societies in the UK and Ireland (FOSIS), and as a facilitator for youth leadership and development courses with the Muslim Student Trust.